realazthat/snipinator/README.md

         False.
       indent (Union[str, int, None], optional): Should indent?
 By how much, or with what prefix?
 Defaults to None.
-      backtickify (Union[bool, str], optional): Should surround with backticks?
+      indented (Union[str, int, None], optional): Indents every line except the first.
+By how much, or with what prefix?
+Defaults to None. backtickify (Union[bool, str], optional): Should surround with backticks?
         With what language?
 Defaults to False.
       decomentify (Union[bool, Literal['nl']]): Assuming that you will be using